Kisakallio Sports Institute: History

-The Finnish Sports Education Association for Women founded the Kisakallio Sport Institute in 1949 in Karhusaari, which belonged to the city of Sipoo at the time.
+The Finnish Sports Education Association for Women founded the Kisakallio Sports Institute in 1949 in Karhusaari, which belonged to the city of Sipoo at the time.
 At the time, the institute offered courses for female gymnastics and training of female gymnastic coaches.
 In 1954 the Kisakallio foundation became the new owner of the institute when the institute wanted to dissociate itself from the Finnish Sports Education Association for Women so it could receive support from the Finnish state.

 The Kisakallio Sports Institute became a sports institute receiving support from the Finnish state in 1965.
 The institute was also transferred to better premises so it could offer more diverse services.
 The village of Karnainen in the Lohja rural municipality was chosen as the new location, and the institute moved there on 3 November 1966.
 The institute now has a total space of 24 hectares instead of the original 3, and the new premises are significantly larger than the original ones.

 In 1979 the Kisakallio foundation and the Finnish Sport Association agreed on cooperation, where the Finnish Sport Association would select members to the board of the Kisakallio foundation.
-In connection to the agreement the Kisakallio Sport Institute opened also for men and boys, and the first male teacher in the institute was hired.
+In connection to the agreement the Kisakallio Sports Institute opened also for men and boys, and the first male teacher in the institute was hired.
 The board of the institute also had male members for the first time.

 In 1993 the institute received permission to provide professional training aiming at a basic degree in sports coaching.
 This made the institute into a professional institute.

 When the central position of the Finnish Sports Association ended, the rules of the Kisakallio foundation were changed in 1994 so that the board of the foundation consists of the Finnish Sports Education Association for Women alone.

 The institute was significantly expanded in 1983 and 1984 by renovating and expanding the main building.
 In 2007 a ground source heat pump was selected as the heating source of the institute.
 The institute premises and the sport arenas receive heating from the nearby Maikkalanselkä at the lake Lohjanjärvi.

 Education

-An international coaching seminar at the Kisakallio Sport Institute from 15 to 17 November 2017.
+An international coaching seminar at the Kisakallio Sports Institute from 15 to 17 November 2017.

-The Kisakallio Sport Institute offers education for sports advisers and sports coaches.
+The Kisakallio Sports Institute offers education for sports advisers and sports coaches.
 The institute also offers professional education for sports (specialising in adult sports) and sports coaches, supplementary education for health testers and supplementary education for ice hockey coaches.
 The institute also offers apprenticeship education for sports advisers.